guidoism/escape/proposal_002.md

 The structure of [Eve](http://eve-lang.com) is probably the closest of any of these languages to what I want.
 The editor is more like a word processor with runable blocks of code.
+I like good typography so while I'm coding I want to see my text beautifully drawn on the screen.
+I really dislike the way TeX and "modern" Markdown editors show the markup in my main view.